Alogani/MyLogger/README.md

 - You won't get bloat with a persistent and static logger object and its child.
 Instead your logger is a class instance (much more pythonic !)
 - Each context can be associated with specific place to log, or different log formatting
 - Easily handle your log as a file, with any handler compatible with "open" function (useful for logging subprocess output)
+- decorators !
+Automatically log all exceptions of a function with only one line.
+- more decorators !
+Transform each print into a logger with only one line

 I recommend to use this module by defining a global logger variable common to all files inside a project (Yes globals are the darkness, but a logger is a special kind of toy)